sailorproject/sailor/README.md

 ```
 For more information on what you can do with html and Lua Pages, visit http://keplerproject.github.io/cgilua/manual.html#templates

+For more examples, you can check the test controller (/controllers/test.lua), the test views (/views/test/*) and the User model (/models/user.lua)

 ### Suggestions or questions
 dalcol@etiene.net

 http://twitter.com/MulherCerebro

+##### If you are having trouble to get it working or if you got it working using different specs, please contact me so we can exchange info and I can improve this manual.
+Thanks!